-According to the Danish rules, you have the right to take leave and receive parental benefit from four weeks before the child's expected date of birth.
+According to the Danish rules, you have the right to take leave and receive parental benefit from four weeks before you are expected to give birth.
 Please note that these four weeks cannot be utilized after the birth.
 In some cases it is possible to start maternity leave even earlier than this, for example if your work involves risks for you or your baby during pregnancy.
 After the birth of the child, the mother is eligible to take 14 weeks of maternity leave.
+The father have the right to take 2 weeks together with the mother during the first 14 weeks since the child was born.
 After this period, both parents are able to share the 32 remaining weeks.
 The latter is subject to both parents working in Denmark.

 Agreements affect parental allowance amounts in Denmark

 The precise conditions that apply to you depend on the agreement at your workplace and in your employment contract.
 In some cases, the employer pays your full salary during the whole or parts of your parental leave.
 If this is not the case, you have the right to an allowance and should contact Udbetaling Danmark.
 Check with your employer to find out what applies in your workplace.

 Amount when you have the right to Danish parental allowance